 Daniel and his little girl had long phone conversations and Skype exchanges, sometimes lasting twenty minutes.
 They also exchanged text messages and emails.
 They enjoyed a little smack talk when they played video games together.
 They were very close and their bond was strong.

 As time passed, Amy had to move to Florida because of her job.
 Daniel was devastated.
 He felt like he’d been run over by a freight train.
 Daniel filed for a Modification of Custody.
 The parties went to court for a temporary hearing, and the judge decided to let Kelly move with Amy to Florida.
 The court case dragged on for months.
-Daniel made every effort he could to go visit Kelly as often as he could, but gas and hotel stays added up quickly.
+Daniel made every effort he could to go visit Kelly as often as he could, but gas and hotel stay added up quickly.

 Soon, his phone calls were becoming very abrupt.
 Kelly would cut off the phone conversation in a minute or two, often saying that she didn’t feel like talking.
 She didn’t want to Skype.
 She stopped responding to his text messages.
 She stopped playing the video games they loved to play together.